GroceriStar/groceristar-fetch/text/tasks.md

 ---

-I think that i don't want to have a `default` classes like below. by my experience they not perfect. and usually easy to be outdated. if we need get or set - we can use lodast _.get, _.set
+I think that I don't want to have a `default` classes like below. by my experience, they not perfect. and usually easy to be outdated. if we need to get or set - we can use lodash _.get, _.set

 ex from: https://github.com/andrewgrewell/structy